NIA raids in J&K a tactic to intimidate and silence, say journalist bodies, human rights group

 The NIA raids on Thursday were a continuation of its searches from the previous day.
 The non-profits searched by the agency on Thursday were Falah-e-Aam Trust, Charity Alliance, Human Welfare Foundation, JK Yateem Foundation, Salvation Movement and J&K Voice of Victims.
 Charity Alliance and Human Welfare Foundation are based in Delhi, while the rest are in Srinagar.

 The locations raided on Wednesday included the offices of English newspaper Greater Kashmir and NGO Athroot, the home of human rights activist Khurram Parvez, and a houseboat named HB Hilton in the Dal Lake.
-The premises of Parvez’s associates Parvez Ahmad Bukhari, Parvez Ahmad Matta and Bengaluru-based associate Swati Sheshadri and Parveena Ahanger, the chairperson of Association of Parents of Disappeared Persons were also searched.
+The premises of AFP journalist Parvaiz Bukhari, and Khurram Parvez’s associate Parvez Ahmad Matta and Bengaluru-based associate Swati Sheshadri and Parveena Ahanger, the chairperson of Association of Parents of Disappeared Persons were also searched.
 Several “incriminating documents and electronic devices” were seized, the agency said.

 Also read: